wooferzfg/tww-rando-bot/README.md

 ### Installation

 1. Clone the repo
-2. Build the Docker image with `docker-compose build`.
+2. Build the Docker image with `docker-compose build`
 3. Set up environment variables:
 ```
 export GITHUB_TOKEN=... # a GitHub personal access token with permission to create Gists